Sigil-Ebook/Sigil/docs/Building_Sigil_on_Windows.md

 ### Building the Sigil installer package

 If you generated NMake Makefiles and have successfully compiled Sigil, then type `nmake makeinstaller` (at the same command prompt you just compiled Sigil with) to build the Sigil installer package.
-If it completes succesfully, the Sigil installer will be placed in the sigil-build directory's "installer" folder (NOTE: that's the *build* directory and not the *source* directory).
-If it doesn't complete succesfully, you may have to delete the "temp_folder" in the build directory before proceeding.
+If it completes successfully, the Sigil installer will be placed in the sigil-build directory's "installer" folder (NOTE: that's the *build* directory and not the *source* directory).
+If it doesn't complete successfully, you may have to delete the "temp_folder" in the build directory before proceeding.

 If you generated Visual Studio 2017 project/solutions and have built the ALL_BUILD project successfully, then select the "makeinstaller" project in the Solution Explorer and build the makeinstaller project from the Build menu (Build->Build makeinstaller).
-If it completes succesfully, the Sigil installer will be placed in the sigil-build directory's "installer" folder (NOTE: that's the *build* directory and not the *source* directory).
-If it doesn't complete succesfully, you may have to delete the "temp_folder" in the build directory before proceeding.
+If it completes successfully, the Sigil installer will be placed in the sigil-build directory's "installer" folder (NOTE: that's the *build* directory and not the *source* directory).
+If it doesn't complete successfully, you may have to delete the "temp_folder" in the build directory before proceeding.